billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Metric for wireless access technologies

-The proposed energy efficiency metric at RF unit level is:
+The proposed energy efficiency metric at RF (Radio-Frequency) unit level is:

                          EErfu = Eoutput/Erfu